department-of-veterans-affairs/vets-api/modules/va_forms/app/swagger/va_forms/v0/description.md

 - Complete history on when the PDF changed and the SHA256 checksum.
 - Detailed metadata including: number of pages, related forms, benefit categories and more.
 - Search by Form number, keyword or title.
+- Identification when a Form is deleted by the VA.

 ## Technical Summary
 The VA Forms API collects Form data from the official VA Form Repository on a nightly basis.
 The Index endpoint can return all available forms or, optionally, passed a query parameter to filter on.
 The Show endpoint will return a single Form with additional metadata and full revision history.
 A JSON response is given with the PDF link (if published) and the corresponding Form metadata.